 The importance of the different components of cost - partially reflecting who incurs them - varies considerably between countries.
 Costs incurred in private health facilities are relatively important in Cambodia, but of minor importance in Vietnam.
-Selftreatment is the number one cost in the Philippines and Vietnam, but relatively unimportant in Cambodia and Indonesia.
+Self-treatment is the number one cost in the Philippines and Vietnam, but relatively unimportant in Cambodia and Indonesia.
 Formal health providers are the number one cost in Indonesia, but the least important in the Philippines.
-In all countries, patient transport costs are relatively important.
+In all countries, patient transport costs are a relatively important contribution to financial cost.
 Further breakdowns are provided in Annex C2.